siiftun1857/istrolid-magnux-documents/modifiers.md

 > info: Jump engines will automatically issue a jump move when jump is fully charged.

 When jump is fully charged and the unit is moving, it will jump to shorten the trip.

+## weapons_velocity_inheritance
+> tags: gameplayImpact
+> info: Bullets gain velocity from their caster.

+When a bullet is created, its velocity adds the velocity of the unit fired it.

 ## hide_stats
 > tags: displayImpact, informingImpact, clearNetRequired